samdobson/monzo-coffee/README.md

 # :credit_card: Monzo Coffee :coffee:

+**This app is no longer being maintained.
+See: https://github.com/samdobson/monzo-coffee/issues/33#issuecomment-650980101 for details**

 Bulk tag historical transactions using your own custom rules.

 Group your `#coffee` spending and make it searchable/filterable in the Monzo app.